 At the hotel

 Coastal garden and shingle garden, spa, larder, library of books and DVDs, and free WiFi throughout.
-In rooms, flatscreen TV, DVD player, digital radio, coffee- and tea-making facilities with fresh milk, pantry and minibar, free bottled water and Bramley bath products.
+In rooms, flatscreen TV, DVD player, digital radio, coffee- and tea-making facilities with fresh milk, pantry and minibar (in some rooms), free filtered water and Bramley bath products.
 Luxury Garden Rooms and Garden Rooms have direct access to the coastal garden, and a small alfresco dining area outside their back door.